 An aircraft can be made to stall in any nose attitude as that occurs when angle of attack of the incoming airflow and chord line becomes too large, and this fact has not much to do with nose attitude.

 Lessons learned from the recent past (meaning serious aircraft accidents) has led the Federal Aviation Administration to publish AC-120-109 Subject: Stall and Stick Pusher Training.
-The next is an excerpt from that AC:
+The next piece of text is an excerpt from that AC:

 The goal of this AC is to provide best practices and guidance for training, testing, and checking for pilots, within existing regulations, to ensure correct and consistent responses to unexpected stall warnings and stick pusher activations.
 This AC emphasizes reducing the angle of attack (AOA) at the first indication of a stall as the primary means of approach-to-stall or stall recovery.
 Additionally, this AC provides guidance for operators and training centers in the development of stall and stick pusher event training.